OpenSmallworld/magik-vscode/README.md

 ### 0.0.2

-Added snippets and symbol support for Magik methods.
+Added snippets and symbol support for searching Magik methods.

 ### 0.0.1